rokath/trice/docs/TriceUserGuide.md

 }
 ```

 You can also edit any of your existing project files accordingly.
 Just replace any `printf` with `trice`.
+(Avoid stings, float and double numbers in the very first try - see [TriceVsPrintfSimilaritiesAndDifferences.md](./TriceVsPrintfSimilaritiesAndDifferences.md) for details.)

 - Create 2 empty files `til.json` and `li.json`.
 - Run `trice insert` and the trice code line changes to `trice( iD(1234), "Hello! 👋🙂\a\n" );`.